piotrcki/airgap-os/README.md

-# Introducing Airgap-OS
+# Introducing Airgap OS

-Airgap-OS is a live amnesic operating system that prevent network communication.
+Airgap OS is a live amnesic operating system that prevent network communication.
 It is design for security purposes.

-Here are some typical use-case where Airgap-OS may be useful:
+Here are some typical use-case where Airgap OS may be useful:

 * handling highly confidential data,
 * using and storing PKI root private key,